apache/doris/docs/en/administrator-guide/materialized_view.md

 + The query contains some time-consuming processing operations, such as long-time aggregation operations.
 + The query needs to match different prefix indexes.

+## Materialized View VS Unique Key Model

+For the Unique Key data model, the materialized view can only change the column order and cannot play the role of aggregation.
+Therefore, in the Unique Key model, it is not possible to perform coarse-grained aggregation operations on the data by creating a materialized view.

 ## Advantage

 + For those queries that frequently use the same sub-query results repeatedly, the performance is greatly improved